 GENERAL INFORMATION ON COMPETITION GUIDELINES AND JUDGING CRITERIA

-Please note that these WSDC rules take precedence over anything below.
+Please note that WSDC rules take precedence over anything below.

 1. All competitors must hold a weekend pass/ticket to The Event and pay the registration fee.
 Dance in a Jack & Jill division level is recognized by the World Swing Dance Council Points Registry.

 2. All competitors must check-in prior to competition and have Bib Number assigned to you at the time of registration.